corbado/flutter-passkeys/packages/corbado_auth/README.md

   server
 * login users with conditional UI
 * emailOTP codes as fallback mechanism for situations when passkeys can not be used
-* use Corabdo's session management (keep user logged in even if he closes the app, automatic token refresh)
+* use Corbado's session management (keep user logged in even if he closes the app, automatic token refresh)

 ## Getting started